Living in Algarve: A Guide About Life as a Retiree and Resident

 Internet and utility costs

-Algarve Basic utilities (heating, electricity, garbage, water, etc) will cost around €99.
-Internet costs will fall at around €40 euros each month.
-One minute of prepaid mobile tariff local will cost you approximately €0.20.
+Algarve basic utilities (heating, electricity, garbage, water, etc) will cost around €99.
+Internet costs will fall to around €40 each month, while one minute of a prepaid mobile tariff will cost you approximately €0.20.

 Transport in Algarve